sunfounder/arduino_starter_kit/docs/source/10_desk_lamp_button.rst

     }

 2. If pin 7 is set only to ``INPUT``, what adjustments would need to be made to the circuit?

+**Summary**

+By the end of this lesson, you'll have a fully functional ON/OFF desk lamp controlled via a simple user interface.
+You will have mastered how to integrate and manipulate various electronic components and Arduino programming techniques to create a practical and interactive electronic device.
+This project not only reinforces foundational concepts in electronics and programming but also gives you a functional piece to add to your collection of DIY projects.